jyhi/COMP1013-Final-Project/README.md

 ## Building

-On Linux or Windows with Cygwin / MSYS:
+On Linux or Windows with Cygwin / MSYS / WSL:

 ```bash
 make clean     # Clean the repository